Skip to main content

 What if they don’t want to talk about it?

-What gifts are appropriate for someone grieving?
+What gifts are right for someone grieving?

-Anger at God is a normal part of grief for many religious people.
-Don’t try to fix their theology or defend God’s plan.
-Give them permission to feel angry without judgment.
-Say things like “It’s OK to be angry” or “Your anger makes sense given what you’re going through.”
-Avoid phrases like “God has a reason” or “don’t question God” which invalidate their feelings.
-If you share their faith, you might say “I’m angry too” or “I don’t understand this either, but I’m here with you in it.”
-Let them wrestle with their faith questions without pressure to resolve them on anyone else’s timeline.
+Anger at God is a normal part of grief for many people.
+Do not try to fix their theology or defend a plan.
+Give them room to feel angry.
+Say “It’s OK to be angry” or “Your anger makes sense.”
+Avoid “God has a reason” or “don’t question God.”
+If you share their faith, you might say “I don’t understand this either, but I’m here with you in it.”
 If they want to talk to a chaplain or spiritual advisor, offer to help connect them.
-Sometimes faith crises are part of the grief journey and lead to deeper spiritual life eventually.

 The Gift of Your Presence